 3. Premium: Ashley Hearth

-The only thing I personally don’t like is that the firebox is small and you can’t really enjoy watching the flame inside.
+The only thing I don’t like is the small firebox, and you can’t enjoy watching the flame inside.

 So, if you’re looking for an insert that also serves as a decorative object – this won’t be the best fit for you.